 That is it, you are DONE!
 3 easy steps to get your shipment faster from our warehouses straight to your doorstep in the Philippines!

 Tip: If it has already checked in you should see the status of your shipment on “Arrived at Overseas Warehouse” in Parcel Management.
-If it is not there yet please wait until it checks in, it takes 1-2 working days after it is delivered to our Overseas Warehouse.
+If it is not there yet please wait until it checks in, it takes 1-2 working days (warehouse time and excluding weekends) after it is delivered to our Overseas Warehouse.
 If it doesn’t please contact our website chat and provide your tracking number.

 #1 Declaration Sample Guide: Per Item